On this page8

 Asking multiple questions at once.
 "Will I get the job and should I move to Hong Kong and is my boyfriend the right person?"
 Pick one question.
 The blocks can't parse compound inquiries.

 Treating them like a coin flip.
-This isn't random chance — it's a structured dialogue.
+This is a structured dialogue, not random chance.
 Ask respectfully, wait for a clear response, and accept the answer you receive.

 Ignoring Xiao Bei.
 When you get the "laughing blocks," don't just keep throwing until you get Sheng Bei.
 Pause and reconsider your question.